Late at night in a graveyard

 May God Have Mercy On His Soul

-He set the lantern down and started digging.
+He set the lantern down and started to dig.
 After awhile a trickle of cold sweat broke from his hairline and slipped down his forehead into the corner of one eye.
 He blinked away the salty fluid and kept digging.
 His mouth was dry and sour and he tried to work up some saliva, but there was none.
 When the shovel hit something hard, he stopped.

 Billy thought that was pretty creepy, but it was the hands.